nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

    the key-value pair to local storage.

 > 💡 Note that `ref.current` can also be used as a place to store the results of an expensive
-> computation that are local to a functional component, but isn't part of the state.
+> computation that are local to a function component, but isn't part of the state.
 This can be a
 > cache that is local to the component.
 Perhaps this cache can be populated on first render and then
 > re-used for subsequent renders.

 ### useState

-Reusing _stateful logic_ isn't the same as _sharing state between functional components_.
+Reusing _stateful logic_ isn't the same as _sharing state between function components_.
 For the latter, [`useContext`](https://reactjs.org/docs/context.html) or [Redux](#redux) might be more appropriate.

 #### Example

-The following code uses the `useState` hook in a functional component.
+The following code uses the `useState` hook in a function component.

 ```typescript
 import { ReactElement } from "react"